 The Issue of Copyright

 Since I can’t find a clear answer on the use of lyrics in a blog post, I am going to play it safe and not quote the part of the song that most inspired me.
-I intended to embed the official music video, but there doesn’t seem to be one available, at least not on YouTube.
+Instead, I’ll tell you it starts about 2:04 in the video below.

 Keep Hope Alive